A BRIEF HISTORY OF SOUTH AMERICA !!!

 The Isthmus of Panama, is a narrow strip of land that connects North and South America.
 It is bordered by both the Caribbean Sea and the Pacific Ocean.

 The main languages spoken in South America is Portuguese, followed by Spanish.
 Dutch, English and French are also spoken on a smaller scale.

-Christianity is by far the biggest religion practised in South America.
+Christianity is by far the biggest religion practiced in South America.

 America’s name is derived after the Italian explorer, Amerigo Vespucci.

 The major mountain range in South America is the Andean Mountains (The Andes).
-They are the longest mountain range in the world, and is well known for its high peaks, volcanoes, and the ruins of civilizations from years long ago.
-The mountain range spans seven countries, Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile and Argentina.
+They are the longest mountain range in the world, and they are well known for their high peaks, volcanoes, and the ruins of civilizations from years long ago.

 The tallest mountain in South America is the Aconcagua.
 As part of the Andes mountain range, it reaches 6,962 meters (22,841 feet) above sea level.